EP 10 — Public API and Backwards Compatibility Policy

 Abstract

-This document suggests a definition of the public API provided by the Docutils project and the backwards compatibility policy.
+This document defines the public API provided by the Docutils project and its backwards compatibility policy.

 Motivation